GrantStenger/to-do-list/README.md

 9. Next hour
 10. Within minutes

-### Importance: How serious are the immediate consequences?
+### Importance: How serious are the immediate consequences / rewards?
-1. No consequences
+1. No consequence
+2. Marginally worth doing
-3. Should be done but, eh, doesn’t really matter
+3. Would be good to do, but doesn’t really matter
+4. Would be good to do
+5. Should be done
-5. Needs to be done
+6. Needs to be done
 7. Seriously needs to be done
+8. Will be ashamed if not done
-8. Painful / Ashamed if not done
+8. Painful if not done
 10. Life threatening

 ### Significance: How long will this matter?
 Will this multiply my time?
 Will this create more time for me?